 During the time of the Nazis and all, Anne and her family had to go in hiding.
 I think they exiled for 2years before they were caught.
 Anne, a pre-teen, took to documenting any and all she could think of in her diary.
 Her school mates, her parents, her new life and new to-be-longterm acquaintances, her romanctic aspirations and little involvements.
 Unknown to her she was writing her biography as they died before her 15th birthday.

 David Cooperfield by Charles Dickens

 The story of a young man’s adventures on his journey from an unhappy and impoverished childhood to the discovery of his vocation as a successful novelist.
 Among the characters he encounters are his tyrannical stepfather, Mr Murdstone; his brilliant, but ultimately unworthy school-friend James Steerforth; his formidable aunt, Betsey Trotwood; the eternally humble, yet treacherous Uriah Heep; enchanting Dora Spenlow; and the impecunious Wilkins Micawber, one of literature’s great comic creations.

 The Book Thief by Markus Zusak

-The book started with Death giving his itinerary and point of views.
-The plot revolves around Liesel Meminger, a foster girl living outside of Munich who fell in love with books while raiding a house on one of her stealing escapades with her friends.
+The book started with Death (personified) giving his itinerary and point of views.
+The plot revolves around Liesel Meminger, a foster girl who fell in love with books while raiding a house on one of her stealing escapades with her friends.
 With the help of her accordion-playing foster father, she learns to read and shares her stolen books with her neighbors during bombing raids as well as with the Jewish man hidden in her basement.